Woodcraft Folk: Venturers

-Venturer events are held nationally every three years as well as regional events happening more often such as midnight ice skating in London or North London Venturer Camp.
-A National Venturer Camp is held every three years so every Venturer can go once.
+Venturers have an elected committee, although they wield less power than DF committee.
+They play a significant role in organising camps, particularly the triennial Venturer Camp, feeding into Woodcrafts 'youth-led' philosophy.
+General Council and London Region pledged in 2024 to assist in the funding of Venturer committee in order to encourage the age group to become more autonomous and active in Woodcraft.

+Venturer camps are held nationally every three years.
 Each camp has an overarching theme and runs activities for the Venturers to attend.
+The camps are usually co-ordinated by DFs, to encourage near-peer collaboration.
 The one held in 2010 at Biblins camp broke the three years regularity.
 This is because it would otherwise conflict with the coming International Camp in 2011.
-This enables Venturers who were thirteen during the camp in 2008 to attend Venturer Camp twice – once aged thirteen and once fifteen.
+This enabled Venturers who were thirteen during the camp in 2008 to attend Venturer Camp twice – once aged thirteen and once fifteen.